Retirement Accounts

 401(k) vs. Roth IRA

-A Roth IRA and 401(k) both provide you tax-deferred growth on your contributions.
+A Roth IRA and a 401(k) both provide you with tax-advantaged growth on your contributions.

 Updated April 1st, 2024